Wu Wenguang

-Wu Wenguang 吴文光 (born 1956 in Yunnan) is a Chinese independent documentary filmmaker.
+Wu Wenguang (Chinese: 吴文光; born 1956 in Yunnan) is a Chinese independent documentary filmmaker.
 He is known internationally as one of the founding figures of Chinese independent documentary.
 His first film, Bumming in Beijing: The Last Dreamers, featured a large amount of handheld camerawork and unscripted interviews.
 This was a stark contrast to Chinese documentaries produced previously, which were generally carefully planned and controlled.